bobnedy/hello-world/README.md

 Rob's first repository

-This is some sort of barnch thing, but I'm still not 100% sure what I'm doing
+This is some sort of branch thing, but I'm still not 100% sure what I'm doing